Autumn is a great time to oversow a balding lawn, grown patchy from the extremes of summer weather - and holiday entertaining!

 Part sun/shade: Munn’s “Pixie Sun and Shade” is a form of tall fescue that handles these conditions well and will stay green year-round.

 Heavy tree shade: consider replacing lawn areas with a garden bed.
-Plant up with shade-loving, dry-surviving plants such as arthropodium, or clivea instead.
+Plant up with shade-loving, dry-surviving plants such as arthropodium,